programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 What if you only wanted to look at the pictures in a book?
 This is a thought that has occurred to young children and adult researchers alike.
 If you knew that the book was available through a digital library, it would be nice to download only those pages with pictures and ignore the rest.

-Here are the page thumbnails for a processed HathiTrust volume with unique identifier `osu.32435078698222`.
-Only those pages with pictures (31 in total) have been downloaded as JPEGs to a folder.
+Here are the page thumbnails for a HathiTrust volume with unique identifier `osu.32435078698222`.
+After the process described in this lesson, only those pages with pictures (31 in total) have been downloaded as JPEGs to a folder.

 ![View of volume for which only pages with pictures have been downloaded.](../images/extracting-illustrated-pages/file-explorer-example.png)

-To see how many non-illustrated pages have been filtered out, compare against the [full set of thumbnails](https://babel.hathitrust.org/cgi/pt?id=osu.32435078698222;view=thumb;seq=1) for all 148 pages in this revised edition of Samuel Griswold Goodrich's bestselling *Tales of Peter Parley about America* (1827; 1845).
+To see how many *unillustrated* pages have been filtered out, compare against the [full set of thumbnails](https://babel.hathitrust.org/cgi/pt?id=osu.32435078698222;view=thumb;seq=1) for all 148 pages in this revised 1845 edition of Samuel Griswold Goodrich's bestselling *Tales of Peter Parley about America* (1827).

 ![HathiTrust full thumbnail view.](../images/extracting-illustrated-pages/parley-full-thumbnails.png)

 This lesson shows how complete these filtering and downloading steps for public-domain textual volumes held by HathiTrust (HT) and Internet Archive (IA), two of the largest digital libraries in the world.
-It will be of interest to anyone who wants to create image corpora in order to learn about the history of illustration and the visual layout (*mise en page*) of books.
-This visual-digital bibliography is becoming an active area of research within digital humanities, with efforts underway to identify and understand footnotes, marginalia, kerning of type, and many other aspects.
-My own research tries to answer empirical questions about changes in the frequency and mode of illustration in nineteenth-century  medical and educational publishing.
+It will be of interest to anyone who wants to create image corpora in order to learn about the history of illustration and the layout (*mise en page*) of books.
+Visual approaches to digital bibliography are becoming popular, following  the pioneering efforts of [EBBA](https://ebba.english.ucsb.edu/) and [AIDA](http://projectaida.org/).
+Recently completed or funded projects explore ways to [identify footnotes](http://culturalanalytics.org/2018/12/detecting-footnotes-in-32-million-pages-of-ecco/) and [track marginalia](http://www.ccs.neu.edu/home/dasmith/ichneumon-proposal.pdf), to give just two [examples](https://www.neh.gov/divisions/odh/grant-news/announcing-new-2017-odh-grant-awards).

+My own research tries to answer empirical questions about changes in the frequency and mode of illustration in nineteenth-century  medical and educational texts.
 This involves aggregating counts of pictures per book and trying to estimate what printing process was used to make those pictures.
-Another use case for extracting picture pages might be the collation of illustrations across [different editions](https://www.cambridge.org/core/books/cambridge-companion-to-robinson-crusoe/iconic-crusoe-illustrations-and-images-of-robinson-crusoe/B83352C33FB1A9929A856FFA8E2D0CD0/core-reader) of the same book.
-Future work might profitably investigate the visual characteristics and *meaning* of the extracted pictures: color, size, theme, genre, number of figures, etc.
+A more targeted use case for extracting picture pages might be the collation of illustrations across [different editions](https://www.cambridge.org/core/books/cambridge-companion-to-robinson-crusoe/iconic-crusoe-illustrations-and-images-of-robinson-crusoe/B83352C33FB1A9929A856FFA8E2D0CD0/core-reader) of the same book.
+Future work might profitably investigate the visual characteristics and *meaning* of the extracted pictures: their color, size, theme, genre, number of figures, and so on.

-How to get *localized* information about visual regions of interest is not the subject of this lesson.
-However, the identification of pages with pictures is a necessary step to make localization computationally feasible.
-This is a technical way of saying that the current lesson answers the yes/no question "are there picture(s) somewhere on this page?"
-Once the space of *all pages* for a set of volumes has been cut down to a reasonably-sized set of *probably illustrated* candidate pages, machine learning can be used to filter out false positives and answer the question "what are the coordinates of the proposed picture(s) on this page?"
+How to get *localized* information about visual regions of interest is beyond the scope of this lesson since the process involves quite a bit of machine learning.
+However, the yes/no classification of pages with (or without) pictures is a practical first step to shrink the huge space of *all* pages for each book in a target collection and, thereby making illustration localization feasible.
+To give a reference point, nineteenth-century medical texts contain (on average) illustrations on 1-3% of their pages.
+If you are trying to study illustration within a digital-library corpus about which you do not have any preexisting information, it is thus reasonable to assume that 90+% of the pages in that corpus will NOT be illustrated.

+HT and IA allow the pictures/no pictures question to be answered indirectly through parsing the data generated by optical character recognition software (OCR is applied after a physical volume is scanned in order to generate an often-noisy transcription of the text).
+Leveraging OCR output to find illustrated pages was first proposed by Kalev Leetaru in a [2014 collaboration](https://blog.gdeltproject.org/500-years-of-the-images-of-the-worlds-books-now-on-flickr/) with Internet Archive and Flickr.
+This lesson ports Leetaru's approach to HathiTrust and takes advantage of faster XML-processing libraries in Python as well as IA's newly-extended range of image file formats.

+Since HT and IA expose their OCR-derived information in slightly different ways, I will postpone the details of each library's "visual features" to their respective sections.

+# Goals

 By the end of the lesson you will be able to: